Kafue Gorge Lower Power Station: Construction

 Construction of the power station began in November 2015.
 As of July 2019, the contractor expected to conclude during the fourth quarter of 2020.
 During construction, over 3,000 jobs were created.
 In September 2019, construction of the dam and power station were halted due to financial difficulties.

 In July 2021, one of the five turbines (Turbine Number 2) was commercially commissioned to supply 150 megawatts to the Zambian national grid.

+In March 2023, last of the five turbines was started.
+President Hakainde Hichilema officially commissioned the power station.
+Throughout its construction, the project has created 15,000 local jobs and has significantly contributed to the growth of the local construction, trade, and transportation sectors.
+Additionally, it has spurred the development of infrastructure surrounding the hydropower station.
+After construction, the hydropower plant will boost Zambia's power capacity by nearly 38%.

 Funding

 The below table summarizes the funding sources for the power station alone, without the related power line, road and other infrastructure.

 Operations

 The power generated will be evacuated via a 330-kilovolt transmission line, measuring approximately 100 km to Lusaka, for integration into the national power grid.